-In Summer 2020, sixteen total week-long courses will be offered.
-Six of these courses are offered through the Initiative on Faith & Public Life, and will address issues of economics, public policy, and society from a perspective of Christian faith, theology, and ethics.
+During Summer 2022, sixteen total week-long courses will be offered.
+Six of these courses are offered through the Initiative on Faith & Public Life, and will integrate Christian faith, theology, and ethics into discussions about economics, public policy, and society.
 These courses include:

-Liberal Education in an Age of Distraction with Elizabeth Corey and David Corey, Baylor University
+with Elizabeth Corey & David Corey, Baylor University

-All current undergraduates and recent grads (winter 2019 or later) are eligible to apply.
-The early decision application deadline is January 6, 2020.
-The final deadline is February 24, 2020.
+All current undergraduates and recent grads (winter 2021 or later) are eligible to apply.

 The application deadline is March 4, 2022.
 Click the link below to apply and learn more about the program.